kerimala/invoiceEngine/docs/PRICING_LOGIC.md

 2.  **Select Strategy**: The [`PricingEngineService`](./packages/PricingEngine/src/Services/PricingEngineService.php) uses the [`PricingStrategyFactory`](./packages/PricingEngine/src/Services/PricingStrategyFactory.php) to create the appropriate pricing strategy based on the `strategy` field in the agreement.
 3.  **Price Each Line**: For each line in the invoice data, the selected strategy's `calculate` method is called to determine the final price.
 4.  **Assemble Invoice**: Once all lines are priced, the [`InvoiceAssembler`](./packages/InvoiceAssembler/src/Services/InvoiceAssemblerService.php) service gathers all the priced lines and calculates the total amount for the invoice.
+5.  **Format Output**: The agreement's `language` and `currency` fields are used by the [`FormattingService`](./packages/UnitConverter/src/Services/FormattingService.php) to apply locale-specific formatting when generating PDFs or other output formats.

 ## Agreement Structure